 Transcripts.
-Official college and/or university transcript indicating your receipt of a bachelor's degree from a regionally accredited college/university or a listed international institution and your cumulative undergraduate Grade Point Average (GPA).
-Your transcript should indicate either a major in accounting or an equivalency in accounting.
+Official college and/or university transcript attesting to the receipt of a bachelor's degree in Accounting or equivalent from a regionally accredited college/university or a listed international institution and your cumulative undergraduate Grade Point Average (GPA).

 Sufficient Undergraduate Preparation.
 Adequate undergraduate preparation in the required disciplines is noted below: